 Having a clear target audience also allows you to curate a focused email list with your biggest fans.
 Who are happy to buy when you send out your newsletter or launch new products.

 Knowing about your competitors isn’t just for snooping on their business.
 But it’s important to know who they are so you can differentiate yourself from them.
 Some business owners think they need to look similar to their competitors.
-When it should be opposite, you want your ideal customers to understand the difference between you and your competitors.
+When it should be the opposite, you want your ideal customers to understand the difference between you and your competitors.
 If you look the same, then you’ll compete on irrelevant things.

 Do you know what makes you different from your competitors?
 If so, great, but can your customers tell the difference?
 If not, you’ll have a problem positioning your brand in the market.

 Finding a gap in the market and filling it can be a great win for your business.
 Because you’ll be either the only one doing something different or one of the very few.
 Allowing you to become the go-to, knowing what gaps your brand can fill.
-Will set your business even further apart from competitors.
+It Will set your business even further apart from competitors.

 For example, Apple saw a gap in the market and went after it.
-They have now become one the worlds top brands and innovators.
+They have now become one of the world’s top brands and innovators.

 Your Brand Personality

 Did you know brands have personalities?
 Yes, whether that is fun and whimsical or more refined.
 Building the personality of your brand gives you a basis from which you’ll communicate your message.
 If your brand is refined, then you wouldn’t speak in a loud tone with big bright colors.
 Which would be a turnoff to your customers.

 Your brand’s personality would also be conveyed through the written words you use in every interaction of your business, from social media posts to customer emails.

 The personality of your brand is baked into each interaction your customer experiences in your business.